Tornado outbreak of March 2–3, 2012: New Pekin–Henryville–Chelsea, Indiana/Bedford, Kentucky

-Crittenden–Piner–Morning View, Kentucky
+Crittenden, Kentucky

-This violent wedge tornado was spawned by the same supercell thunderstorm that produced the EF4 Henryville tornado.
-While not a long-tracked tornado, the damage it produced was very intense along portions of its 9.85-mile long path through parts of northern Kentucky.
-After the parent supercell had crossed into Kentucky and the Henryville tornado had lifted, the storm began to rotate significantly again as it approached the Grant County town of Crittenden.
+This large, violent, rain-wrapped but short lived wedge tornado was spawned by the same supercell thunderstorm that produced the EF4 tornado that struck Henryville, Indiana.
+While not a long-lived tornado, the damage it produced was very intense along portions of its 9.85-mile long path through parts of northern Kentucky.
+After the parent supercell had crossed into Kentucky and the Henryville tornado had lifted, the storm began to rotate significantly again as it approached the Grant County city of Crittenden.

 At 4:23 PM, the supercell produced a strong tornado that touched down in the northern part of Crittenden, and immediately began producing significant damage as it impacted multiple residential subdivisions.
-The worst damage in town occurred at the Harvester subdivision, where many two-story homes were heavily damaged with some losing roofs and exterior walls.
+The worst damage in town was along Barley Circle, within the Harvester subdivision, where many two-story homes were heavily damaged with some losing roofs and exterior walls.
 Damage to homes in the town of Crittenden ranged from EF1 to low-end EF3 in intensity.

-As the tornado exited Crittenden, it intensified further as it crossed I-75 and hurled vehicles off of the highway, killing one woman.
-The tornado then approached and crossed US 25, reaching EF4 intensity and completely sweeping away five frame homes, two of which were anchored to their foundations, though the anchoring mechanisms were too widely spaced, negating a higher rating.
+As the tornado exited Crittenden into Kenton County, it intensified further as it crossed I-75 and hurled vehicles off of the highway, killing one woman.
+The tornado then approached and crossed US 25, reaching EF4 intensity and completely sweeping away five frame homes along Old Lexington Pike.
+Two of which were anchored to their foundations, though the anchoring mechanisms were too widely spaced, negating a higher rating.

+Remains of a house along Bagby Road that was completely swept away.